Civic Square Fence

 CURRENT: HOLLIS + LANA

 Drawing inspiration from the Seattle's landscape and color palette, "Rain Shadows and Ripples" represents an ephemeral forest, home to unique creations.
 Referencing the asymmetric mirroring occurring in nature, the mural presents moments of chaos and calm, organic growth, patterns, and the transitions between natural forms.
 We see Seattle as a rain shadow for our work that provides a place for our gentle imaginings to roam and prosper.
 Our work allows for different interpretations every day.
 However, the central figures in the mural appear to be guardians welcoming or defending a world of imagination and visual exploration.

 CURRENT: JOSEPH PARK & CLAUDE ZERVAS

-Artist proposal: "We are proposing to create a colorful, dynamic and rhythmic painting formally based on interweaving linear geometric patterns using transparent glazes and paint gradients.
-The base geometric patterns will be generated using custom computer software, written by Claude Zervas, and then painted by hand on the final mural surface.
+Joseph Park and Claude Zervas have collaborated to create a large-scale abstract mural of interweaving linear geometric patterns using transparent glazes and paint gradients.
+The mural is formally based on interweaving linear geometric patterns generated using custom computer software, written by Claude Zervas, and then painted by hand on the final mural surface.

 PREVIOUS: Bo Choi

 "I examine the possibility of artistic expression through clothes and develop multiple ways to present this expression through performance, photography, video, weaving, and sculpting.
 Here, I have pursued how clothes become soft sculpture, transforming movement into unexpected installations."